 At least this worked without any problems.
-Until we arrived at the Red Square.
+Until we arrived at Red Square.
 Or should I rather say until we arrived at the closed gates of the Red Square?
 How unlucky can you just be?
 There we are one day in Moscow.
 And exactly that day the main attraction is closed.
-A police officer explained us that we were welcomed to visit the square again starting from tomorrow without any problems.
+A police officer explained to us that we were welcomed to visit the square again starting from tomorrow without any problems.

 The perfect idea.
 Maybe just have a tour with a tourism bus to discover the city: and doing this without freezing.